 The more expensive EYE XO is an upgrade and a step up from the QED.
 It:

-- measures ball spin using dimples rather than ball markings
+• measures ball spin using dimples rather than ball markings (no special balls required)

-Like the QED, its ceiling-mounted nature is well-suited to home applications.
+Like the QED, the overhead mounted nature of the EYE XO is well-suited to home applications.

 If you’re looking for a top ball and club data measuring system and have a large enough budget, the EYE XO launch monitor is something to seriously consider.